Filing a Mesothelioma Claim in Washington

 State SOLs can also be extremely difficult for the average person to figure out on their own — let alone when a loved one is sick, injured, or dying.

-Asbestos Trust Funds and Statutes of Limitations in Washington
+Asbestos Trust Funds in Washington

 The federal court ordered bankrupt companies involved in the manufacture of asbestos-related products to set aside asbestos trust funds to support all of their victims.
 As such, trust funds do not follow state SOLs.